380 South Lamar Street

 Jackson, MS 39201

 Wednesday, April 25, 201811:30 AM to 12:00 PM

-Talk begins in Selby and Richard McCrae Lobby
+Talk begins in Selby and Richard McRae Lobby

 Mississippi is a place that conjures up many images, both real and imagined.
 Visual artists have undoubtedly played a critical role in images about the state, but so, too, have writers such as Mark Twain, William Faulkner, Eudora Welty, and Richard Wright.
 Join Betsy Bradley, Director of the Mississippi Museum of Art, as she explores the literature about Mississippi in relation to its visual history.